 · Output of each process matches customer demand

 Standard Operations provide:

 · Capable and repeatable processes

 · A platform from which continuous improvement can be made

 · Basis for training

-To advance your knowledge and career prospects using Lean Six Sigma, sign up for the free lean six sigma training or the black belt certification course which includes a module on Line Balancing
+To advance your knowledge and career prospects using Lean Six Sigma, sign up for the black belt certification course which includes a module on Line Balancing